hacktons/convex_bottom_bar/example/README.md

 # bulged_bottom_bar_example

-Demonstrates how to use the bulged_bottom_bar plugin.
+Demonstrates how to use the convex_bottom_bar plugin.

 ## Getting Started